 The road from Kolimbari is asphalt, but be careful because it is narrow.
 After the village, follow the road that heads to the beach through a beautiful gorge.
 On the road, below Odigitria Gonia monastery you will also meet the small coves of Odigitria which are mainly rocky and very quiet.

-Moreover, Ellinospilios cave is a beautiful cave, in which significant archaeological findings have been extracted.
+Moreover, Ellinospilios cave is a beautiful cave, in which significant archaeological findings have been found.
 The path to the cave is quite rough due to the rocky terrain of the region and is mainly suggested to experienced walkers.
 In order to enter the cave it is necessary to have appropriate expertise and equipment.
 The path to the cave is located north of Afrata and continues northeast.
 The entrance to the cave is just above sea level.
-For the exact path we suggest to ask a local.